14 Gün Tüm Nota Sayfalarına Sınırsız Erişime Sahip Olun Ücretsiz dene

 Play your clarinet for a few minutes to allow the instrument to reach a stable temperature.
 This helps to ensure accurate tuning.

-3. Play a B-flat on your clarinet:
+3. Play a B-natural on your clarinet:

-Beginner clarinettists can check the pitch using any notes, but usually, the note used is B-flat, which corresponds to a sounding pitch A. This is because this note requires covering all the instrument's holes and offers a significantly more stable pitch.
+Beginner clarinettists can check the pitch using any notes, but usually, the note used is B-natural, which corresponds to a sounding pitch A. This is because this note requires covering all the instrument's holes and offers a significantly more stable pitch.

 You're in tune when the tuner turns green and remains as close to zero as possible.